-Return of Title IV Funds calculation resulting in money owed to the U.S. Department of Education

-Students who receive Title IV funds in excess of the costs of tuition and fees, accept the excess funds, and then withdraw or are withdrawn, may be responsible to repay some of those funds.
+Return of Title IV Funds calculation resulting in money owed to the U.S. Department of Education funds, and then withdraw or are withdrawn, may be responsible to repay some of those funds.
 This is a debt that is separate from any amount that a student may owe STC as a result of their withdrawal from the semester.
 When a student owes money to the Department of Education, he or she has 45 days from the date STC notifies them of the debt to pay the Department of Education through STC.
 Students who want to repay the Department of Education through STC should make a payment to the Cashier's office and then notify the Financial Aid office that payment was made to be sure that it is sent to the Department of Education.